ircv3/ircv3-specifications/extensions/account-registration.md

 prevent or discourage users from setting passwords so long they may not fit in these messages.
 300 bytes should be a safe reasonable limit.

+Servers should ensure that if they allow REGISTER before connection registration, this functionality cannot be used to bypass any authentication restrictions defined in the server configuration, e.g. requirements that clients send a server password with PASS.

 [multiline]: https://github.com/ircv3/ircv3-specifications/pull/398/